 - your income for the last tax year

 - details of any childcare payments

-- the number of hours you work a week
+- the number of hours you work per week

-You may be charged a penalty (up to £3,000) if you give wrong information:
+You could be fined up to £3,000 if you give wrong information.

 Get help with your application